-Huge thanks to Dr. Jan Doelle and Linda Viska of Winona, MN for their tireless devotion to spaying and neutering as many cats in need as they possibly can, to Spay Me Clinic of Madison for offering excellent low cost services, to Northside Veterinary Clinic of Tomah Wisconsin for providing necessary special medical attention and making FELV/FIV testing convenient, and to Dr. Jennifer Malin for offering unending tele-health and long distance veterinary consultation.
+Huge thanks to Dr. Jan Doelle and Linda Viska of Winona, MN for their tireless devotion to spaying and neutering as many cats in need as they possibly can; to Spay Me Clinic of Madison for offering excellent low cost services; to Dr. Jodie Anderson, Kim & Laurie of Northside Veterinary Clinic in Tomah Wisconsin for providing necessary medical attention and making FELV/FIV testing available; to Dr. Jennifer Malin for offering unending tele-health and long distance veterinary consultation & to Cat Care Clinic of Madison for specialty medical care.
 Thank you to Inese Epstein and Nancy Herrens-Knudson for driving van loads of kitties to & from their procedures, to Sparta TNR, Tabby Town of Westby, & Chasing Daylight of Tomah for their excellent coaching and advice, and to Tabby Town for shepherding the smallest kittens to their forever homes.
 And last but not least, thank you to all of you who donated necessary dollars to fund the care of this colony!
 They, and we, are forever grateful.
 We’ll continue in the spring to assess nearby colonies and to offer the help we can.

 Please see our adoption application, if you would like to offer one of these deserving kitties a permanent home!
 All adoptable kitties have been sterilized, vaccinated, wormed, treated with flea & mite protection, and tested for FELV/FIV.
 Our basic adoption fee is $50 for adults & $100 for kittens, which is waived if you have already donated to the TNR fund.
 Kittens too young to be sterilized will not have full custody released until proof of sterilization is returned to Kevala Retreat.
 At that time $75 of the adoption fee will be returned, and full custody will be released.
 Proof of sterilization must be returned before the kitten is 24 weeks old.